Shaccko/LoRaLoader/README.md

 # LoRaLoader
-A custom over-the-air bootloader using LoRa for byte transmission
+A custom over-the-air bootloader using LoRa for byte transmission.